-On land, we're investing in air and missile defense and in defenses to counter unmanned aerial vehicles.
+On land, we're investing in air and missile defense.
+And we're investing in defenses to counter unmanned aerial vehicles.

-We're also requesting $11 billion to deliver the right mix of long-range fires—including major investments in hypersonics.
+We're also requesting $11 billion to deliver the mix of long-range fires that our security demands—including major investments in hypersonics.

 We'll also continue to modernize all three legs of our nuclear triad and bolster our strategic deterrence.